cetz-package/cetz/src/drawable.typ

 /// Filter out all drawables that have one of the given tags assigned.
 ///
-/// - drawables (drawable, array) A single drawable or an array of drawables.
+/// - drawables (drawable, array): A single drawable or an array of type:drawables.
-/// - ..tags (str) The list of tags to use as a filter.
+/// - ..tags (str): The list of tags to use as a filter.
+/// -> drawable A single drawable
-/// -> (drawable, array)
+/// -> array An array of type:drawable
 #let filter-tagged(drawables, ..tags) = {
   if type(drawables) == array {
     return drawables.map(d => filter-tagged(d, ..tags)).filter(d => d != none)